PaddlePaddle/GraphNet/README.md

 4. Enable splitting full graphs into independently optimized subgraphs and operator sequences.

 **Vision**: GraphNet aims to lay the foundation for [ai4c](https://github.com/PaddlePaddle/ai4c) by enabling large-scale, systematic evaluation of tensor compiler optimizations.

+We aim to achieve cross-hardware portability of compiler optimizations by allowing models to learn and transfer optimization strategies.
+It will significantly reduce the manual effort required to develop efficient operator implementations.

 ## 💬 GraphNet Community